Causes and Risk Factors for Atopic Dermatitis

 One theory that not all experts support is called the “hygiene hypothesis."
 This proposes that a lack of exposure to germs, other kids, or pets early in childhood leads to a weak immune system.1

 The research about what causes eczema has had mixed results.
-It is not clear what exposures definitely lead to the development or worsening of eczema.
+It is not clear what exposures lead to the development or worsening of eczema.
 It is also possible for a person to be exposed to many of these factors and not have any response.
 More research is needed to understand how the environment plays a role in eczema symptoms.